giorgioriccardi/grc-wp-starter-theme-2018/how-to-step-by-step.md

 # How to build a WP theme from scratch with `_s`

+**This theme is just for developers and it includes just basic css implementation.**

-This document assumes that the [Pantheon](https://pantheon.io/) (or any other given dev environment) is already up and running and that [Yeoman](https://bitbucket.org/giorgioriccardi/templates-linters.git) template is installed and ready to be compiled in the new starter theme root.
+This step-by-step guide assumes that the [Pantheon](https://pantheon.io/) (or any other given dev environment) is already up and running and that [Yeoman](https://bitbucket.org/giorgioriccardi/templates-linters.git) template is installed and ready to be compiled in the new starter theme root.

 ## Initial front-dev setup in WordPress Dashboard